cyberholics/Spam-sms-filter-app-/README.md

 ### train.py
 > This is a Python script used to train the spam detection model

+### technical article.md
+> This is a markdown file that shows you how to run this project on your own If youre curious to implement what I built

 # Summary of the project
 - Identified a problem that can be solved with machine learning (Spam sms detection)